Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: Author contributions

 \section{Author contributions}

 S.O. and Z.W. conceived and developed the core ideas.
 S.O., R.R., J.E.P., and Z.W. contributed to the study methodology.
-S.O. developed the software for the overall workflow and performed the simulations.
+S.O. developed the software for the overall workflow, performed the simulations, curated the data, conducted the investigation and formal analyses, and produced the visualizations.
+R.R. provided baseline code for GMPE-based intensity-measure generation and contributed to producing Fig.~\ref{fig:1}.
 J.Z. developed and executed the physics-based ground-motion time-history generation.
-S.O. curated the data, conducted the investigation, performed the formal analyses, and produced the visualizations.
 S.O. wrote the original manuscript.
 S.O., J.Z., R.R., J.E.P., and Z.W. reviewed and edited the manuscript.
-Z.W. supervised the project.
-R.R. provided baseline code for GMPE-based intensity-measure generation.
-Z.W. provided access to high-performance computing resources.
+Z.W. supervised the project and provided access to high-performance computing resources.